-The Thermo Scientific Pierce Recombinant Protein A Agarose is a genetically engineered form of Protein A that is produced from a nonpathogenic strain of Bacillus.
-Although some non-essential regions have been removed, the recombinant is similar to native Protein A in size (MW $\sim$ 44,600; apparent MW by SDS-PAGE $\sim$ 45,000) and IgG-binding sites.
-The protein has four high affinity binding sites ( $K_a = 10^8/M$ ) capable of specifically binding to the Fc region of immunoglobulin molecules from several species.
-Protein A is heat-stable and retains its native conformation even when exposed to denaturing reagents such as 4M urea, 4M thiourea and 6M guanidine hydrochloride.
+Protein A is a cell wall component produced by several strains of Staphylococcus aureus that consists of a single polypeptide chain (MW ~ 46,700; MW by SDS-PAGE ~ 42,000) and contains little or no carbohydrate.^{1,2} Protein A has four high affinity ($K_a = 10^8/M$) binding sites capable of binding specifically to the Fc region of immunoglobulin molecules from several species.3 The Protein A molecule is heat-stable and retains its native conformation when exposed to denaturing reagents such as 4M urea, 4M thiocyanate and 6M guanidine hydrochloride.4

 Covalently immobilized Protein A matrices have been extensively used to purify IgG from several species of mammals.
-However, the interaction between Protein A and IgG is not equivalent for all species.
-Even within a species, Protein A interacts with some subgroups of IgG and not others.
-For instance, human $IgG_1$ , $IgG_2$ and $IgG_4$ bind strongly, whereas $IgG_3$ does not bind and mouse $IgG_1$ binds poorly to Protein A. There are also many instances in which monoclonal antibodies do not bind to Protein A, such as the majority of rat immunoglobulins.
+However, the interaction between Protein A and IgG is not equivalent for all species.^{5,6} Even within a species, Protein A interacts with some subgroups of IgG and not others.^{7,8} There are also many instances in which monoclonal antibodies do not bind, such as the majority of rat immunoglobulins.
 Despite its variable binding characteristics, Protein A possesses properties that make it ideal for isolation of IgG.
-When using samples from species not well referenced in the literature, conduct preliminary experiments to determine if a particular immunoglobulin binds.
+When using samples from species not well referenced in the literature, preliminary experiments should be conducted to determine if a particular immunoglobulin binds.

-The Pierce Recombinant Protein A Agarose is prepared using a coupling method that results in excellent resin stability and binding characteristics.
-The special Protein A Buffers enhance IgG binding, resulting in higher yields compared with conventional methods.
+We developed a system to increase the IgG yields from a variety of species.
+The Thermo Scientific Pierce Protein A Agarose is prepared using a coupling method that results in excellent resin stability and binding characteristics.
+Using our optimized binding buffers enhances IgG binding, resulting in higher yields compared with conventional methods.^{9,10}